EminYahyayev/udacity-popular-movies/README.md

 # Popular Movies

-Here is a fully functional and colorful android app which I made during Android Developer Nanodegree course.
+Here is a fully functional and colorful android app which I made from scratch for Android Developer Nanodegree course.
 This app reveals the power of adaptive UI both for phone and tablet devices.

-*Popular Movies* was successfully evaluated by certified Udacity code reviewer and was graded as an "Exceeds Specifications".
+*Popular Movies* was highly evaluated by certified Udacity code reviewer and was graded as "Exceeds Specifications".

 ##### Features:
 * discover the most popular, the most rated or the highest rated movies